spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 }
 {{< /highlight >}}

-You can add write rules for each custom event type.
+You can add rules for each custom event type.
 A request to queue an endpoint is denied if there is no rule for its type.
 This ensures that all calls to queue events are secure by default.

 ## Features
-Using the security rules you can:
+Using the security rules, you can:

 - Allow / deny access to queue an event.
 - Allow queuing an event only if the user is authenticated.